 Tip #2 for Working on a Team: Identify each other’s gifts.

 Take the categories you made from sorting the sticky notes of tasks that all of you are all doing.
 Rank these tasks based on:

 ⭐️ Gifts and preferences

 For the tasks that no one really wanted, we split them up based on time.
-Since developing curriculum for the entire department was really time consuming, I didn’t have as many of the smaller tasks, like tracking data to report to our admin, or creating review resources for students for our high stakes state EOC exam.
+Since developing the curriculum for the entire department was really time-consuming, I didn’t have as many of the smaller tasks, like tracking data to report to our admin, or creating review resources for students for our high stakes state EOC exam.